bcgov/entity/.github/ISSUE_TEMPLATE/Definition of Ready DoR - Story Level.md

+---
+name: DOR - Entity
+about: DOR - Entity

+---
 Story Level Definition of Ready:

 - [ ] Have Stakeholders approved this story?
 - [ ] Does User story have full flow of business rules, happy and alternate paths etc. ?